stas-badzi/c-c-collab/README.md

 # Tecnical
 ## windows key on linux
-- my laptop: left -> 125 right -> non-existant(i think 126), submit an issue if you have it as a different keycode, than I might add testing for harware
+- my laptop: left -> 125 right -> non-existent(I think 126), submit an issue if you have it as a different keycode, than I might add testing for hardware

 # Download
 [onedrive](https://1drv.ms/u/c/2c1a62828b4f65ed/EfSOz37OnQlGnHiaBQPvhUYB_A3Bu39x9FoMp-q-yTzDrg?e=fh4xBW)